mitsuoyg/pong-game/README.md

 - **Pause/Resume:** Click the pause/play button in the top center.
 - **Restart Game:** Click the restart button in the top center to reset scores and the ball position.
 - **View Scores:** Scores are displayed at the top of the game screen.
+- **AI Mode:** Toggle between 2 Player and AI Mode using the button in the top center.
+Adjust AI difficulty when in AI Mode.

 ## TODO